Performance Dashboard – 2024/25 Outturn

 “Continue to work jointly with Elmbridge for the delivery of a joint depot for Mole Valley and Elmbridge in close proximity to the existing facilities at Randalls Road

-• Progress Overview: As previously reported, the Phase 1 outline site design has been carried out by Eunomia.
+• Progress Overview: A phase 1 outline site design has been carried out by Eunomia.
 This shows, as anticipated, that land outside of MVDC ownership will be required.
-The baseline design has been costed and Eunomia have issued their final report on feasibility.
-MVDC has obtained a valuation of the additional land required.
+The baseline design has been costed and Eunomia has issued their final report on feasibility.
+A valuation of the additional land required was procured and valuations of the MVDC and EBC depots were procured on an existing use value (i.e excluding

 • Status: Amber